Performance Support • Quick Reference

 Do This

-• Thank them for their patience — even if they haven't been patient
+• Thank them for their patience, even if they have not been patient

-• Follow up if you promised something — broken follow-through is the fastest way to lose trust
+• Follow up if you promised something.
+Broken follow-through destroys trust faster than anything else

 Avoid This

-• Don't say "calm down" — it has never once worked in the history of conflict
+• Do not say "calm down."
+It has never worked in the history of conflict

-• Don't take it personally — their frustration is about the situation, not you
+• Do not take it personally.
+Their frustration is about the situation, not you

-• Don't over-explain policy — lead with what you can do, not what you can't
+• Do not lead with policy.
+Lead with what you can do, not what you cannot

-• Don't match their volume — escalating your voice escalates the situation
+• Do not match their volume.
+Raising your voice escalates the situation

-• Don't promise what you can't deliver — a smaller promise kept beats a big one broken
+• Do not promise what you cannot deliver.
+A smaller promise kept beats a big one broken

 When to Escalate